carlosascari/pregunta/README.md

 })
 ```

+**Note**: Use `.var('variableName')` to specify the name of the variable to hold the answer, otherwise the question itself will be the name of the variable.

 **Yes or No questions**

 You can use the `yn` method to ask yes/no questions.
 The second argument if set becomes the default value